Links on Android Authority may earn us a commission. Learn more.

 Apps are even worse

 The Play Store has plenty of apps devoted to you getting a small cashback on purchases or finding coupons to save money.
-Some of these are downright wild west.
+Unfortunately, some of these are closer to the wild west than actual money-saving assets.

 A license to 'Carry out other purposes to which you consent' is a flashing red-light